bradleypallen/fredson/README.md

 # fredson
- fredson - a minimal computing utility for creating and publishing BIBFRAME-conformant bibliographical datasets
+ A minimal computing utility for creating and publishing BIBFRAME-conformant bibliographical datasets